selvataas/selvataas/README.md

 -->

 ### Data Science & Machine Learning Enthusiast
-I'm working as a Data Scientist at Aspek Savunma ve İleri Teknoloji.
+I'm working as a Moledro Software.
 I love to work on projects on data-driven artificial intelligence.

 - 🌍 I'm based in Sivas
 - ✉️ You can contact me at selvatasxx@gmail.com